-Personal data is of no value to Skratch AV Limited unless the business can make use of it.
+Personal data is of no value to Skratch Enterprises Limited unless the business can make use of it.
 However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:

 - When working with personal data, employees should ensure the screens of their computers are always locked when left unattended.

 - Personal data should not be shared informally.
 In particular, it should never be sent by email, as this form of communication is not secure.

 - Data must be encrypted before being transferred electronically.
 The IT manager can explain how to send data to authorised external contacts.